lr101/MonaServer/README.md

 REDIS_PASSWORD=<REDIS_PASSWORD>
 ```
 3. Add your mail login data, public facing app url and minio information and a redis password
-    - You might need to start the minio container to create your access key through the admin console
+    - You might need to start the minio container to create your access key through the admin console: `docker compose up minio`
 4. Run `docker-compose up` to  start all services